sourcehut-mirrors/chawan/README.md

 DOM manipulation, etc. are technically outside the scope of this project.

-However, Chame includes a minimal DOM interface (intuitively named minidom) for demonstration & testing purposes.
-This only implements the very basics needed for the parser to function, and does not have any convenience functions (like querySelector, getElementById, etc.) Please refer to the [Chawan](https://sr.ht/~bptato/chawan/) web browser for an example of a complete DOM implementation that depends on Chame.
+However, Chame includes a minimal DOM interface (intuitively named minidom) for demonstration and testing purposes.
+This only implements the very basics needed for the parser to function (and for the tests to pass), and does not have any convenience functions (like querySelector, getElementById, etc.)

+Please refer to the [Chawan](https://sr.ht/~bptato/chawan/) web browser for an example of a complete DOM implementation that depends on Chame.

-Please notify me if you implement a DOM library based on Chame, so that I can redirect users to it in this section.
+If you implement a DOM library based on Chame, please notify me, so that I can redirect users to it in this section.

 ### How do you pronounce Chame?